sunfounder/picar-x/docs/source/python_video_car.rst

 **How it works?**

-这个代码大部分的内容都在 :ref:`Computer Vision` 和 :ref:`Let PiCar-X Move` 中阐述。
+Most of this code is described in :ref:`Computer Vision` and :ref:`Let PiCar-X Move` .

-你还需要了解以下内容。
+You also need to learn about the following.

 .. code-block:: python

     k = cv2.waitKey(1) & 0xFF

-``waitKey()`` 是OpenCV等待按键事件的函数。也是HighGUI中唯一可以获取和处理事件的方法。仅当至少创建了一个HighGUI窗口并且该窗口处于活动状态时，该功能才起作用。
+``waitKey()`` is a function of OpenCV waiting for key press events, and it is also the only way to get and process events in HighGUI.
+This function will only work when at least one HighGUI window is created and it is in an active state.

 * `High-level GUI <https://docs.opencv.org/3.4/d7/dfc/group__highgui.html>`_
 * `waitKey - OpenCV <https://docs.opencv.org/3.4/d7/dfc/group__highgui.html#ga5628525ad33f52eab17feebcfba38bd7>`_